 Biomedical engineering faculty members conduct research in injury biomechanics, health care and more.
-Further details about research areas, labs, projects and initiatives can be obtained on the linked pages in the menu to the left.
+Further details about research areas, labs, projects and initiatives can be found below.

 The mission of the Bioengineering Center is to promote fundamental discoveries, design and development of technologies and education in the understanding, mitigation and prevention of impact associated injuries.

 The bioengineering research program at Wayne State University began in 1939 as an interdisciplinary effort between the College of Engineering and the School of Medicine.
 The Bioengineering Center was first established by Professor Herbert Lissner as the Biomechanics Research Center in the Department of Engineering Mechanics.
 In 1963, the Center was chartered by the Board of Governors of Wayne State University and appointed Professor Lissner as its first director.

 Over the past 68 years, the Center has developed into a modern research powerhouse with the principal aim of promoting fundamental discoveries, designing and developing technologies for human safety, and educating students in the understanding, mitigation, and prevention of impact associated injuries.
 Our research includes both basic science research (such as studying the mechanisms of brain injury, biomaterial properties of the kidney capsule subject to high-speed loading, and etiology of low back pain) and practical safety research (such as evaluating the potential adverse effects of airbags and how the helmet protects an athlete from concussion).
 In recent years, we are applying the knowledge gained during the past half century of research in impact biomechanics towards the development of computer models of human body segments and of the whole body.
 These tools are being used to design countermeasures to reduce injury.